Introduction

 • Registering with and reporting placed on market data to the DMO.

-The latest consultation response indicates that there will be a mandatory labelling requirement too.
+There will be a mandatory labelling requirement too.
 This will be two-fold: a label to indicate the container is part of a DRS; and an identification marker – such as a QR or barcode – so it can be recognised at return points.
-The specifics will be decided by the DMO in the future.
+The specifics will be decided by the DMOs in the future, but will be consistent across all four nations.

 Retailer required actions